wikiteams/emergent-task-allocation/README.md

 #### Subsetting data for simulation

 In the search of a best type of data (applicable to analysing activity in GitHub repositories) we considered PushEvents and PullRequestEvents.
 There is no commit event in GitHub but PushEvent consists of multiple commits.
 A good entity should persists bellow attributes: **task** (repo) id, **programming language**, and **work units**.

+#### Perils of mining GitHub

+From the "The Promises and Perils of Mining GitHub" (Kalliamvakou et.al., 2014) we read that "Only a fraction of projects use pull requests.
+And of those that use them, their use is very skewed.
+(Peril VI)".
+"Of the 2.6 million projects that represent actual collaborative projects (at least 2 committers) only 268,853 (10%) used the pull request model at least once to incorporate commits; the remaining 2.4 M projects would have used GitHub in a shared repository model exclusively (with no incoming pull requests) where all developers are granted commit access."
+Thats why we present 2 types of collaborative setttings for the dataset creation.

+#### Commit rights

+#### Fork-Pull model

 We choose PullRequestEvents because they match most the mentioned requirements and furthermore, they follow a typical GitHub workflow, where a pull request must be created to integrated changes from other users.
 Sample PullRequestEvent looks like below:

 ```JSON
 {